ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- n

 		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- m

 		- is a scalar variable of type Int32 that holds the number of residuals.

 	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains $x_j$.
+The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

 	*
 		- c

 		- is a one-dimensional array of size m and type T that holds the residual $c(x)$.
-The i-th component of c, j = 0, ... , n-1, contains $c_j(x)$.
-See status = 2,
-                  above, for more details.
+The i-th component of ``c``, j = 1, ... , m, contains $c_j(x)$.
+See status = 2, above, for more details.

 	*
 		- g

 		- is a one-dimensional array of size n and type T that holds the gradient $g = \nabla_xf(x)$ of the objective function.
-The j-th component of g, j = 0, ... , n-1, contains $g_j$.
+The j-th component of ``g``, j = 1, ... , n, contains $g_j$.

 	*
 		- j_ne

 		- is a scalar variable of type Int32 that holds the number of entries in the Jacobian matrix $J$.

 	*
 		- J_val

 		- is a one-dimensional array of size j_ne and type T that holds the values of the entries of the Jacobian matrix $J$ in any of the available storage schemes.
 See status = 3, above, for more details.

 	*
 		- y

 		- is a one-dimensional array of size m and type T that is used for reverse communication.
 See status = 4 above for more details.

 	*
 		- h_ne

 		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- H_val

 		- is a one-dimensional array of size h_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix $H$ in any of the available storage schemes.
 See status = 4, above, for more details.

 	*
 		- v

 		- is a one-dimensional array of size n and type T that is used for reverse communication.
 See status = 7, above, for more details.

 	*
 		- p_ne

 		- is a scalar variable of type Int32 that holds the number of entries in the residual-Hessians-vector product matrix, $P$.

 	*
 		- P_val

 		- is a one-dimensional array of size p_ne and type T that holds the values of the entries of the residual-Hessians-vector product matrix, $P$.
 See status = 7, above, for more details.

 .. index:: pair: function; nls_solve_reverse_without_mat
 .. _doxid-galahad__nls_8h_1a6dddd928c19adec0abf76bdb2d75da17: